ThinkbotsAreFree/Birdy/README.md

 + hey ^ [Hi there!]
 ```

-The return command `^` is also used in global categories, so below.
+The return command `^` is also used in global categories, see below.

 ## Global categories